SMT-LIB/benchmark-submission-2022/README.md

 The folder structure must also be appropriate.
 The pull request is automatically checked by Github and manually by us.

-A benchmark is an *incremental* benchmark if it contains more than one `check-sat` command.

 To check that the benchmarks fulfill the requirements upfront the `quick-check.sh` script and the tool [dolmen](https://github.com/Gbury/dolmen/) can be used.
 For example, with